Raid on Deerfield: Raid

 As the morning progressed, some of the raiders began moving north with their prisoners, but paused about a mile north of the town to wait for those who had not yet finished in the village.
-The men in the Stebbins house kept the battle up for two hours; they were on the verge of surrendering when reinforcements arrived from the south.
+The men in the Stebbins house kept up the battle for two hours; they were on the verge of surrendering when reinforcements arrived from the south.
 Early in the raid, young John Sheldon managed to escape over the palisade and began making his way to nearby Hadley to raise the alarm.
 The fires from the burning houses had already been spotted, and "thirty men from Hadley and Hatfield" rushed to Deerfield.
 Their arrival prompted the remaining raiders to flee; some abandoned their weapons and other supplies in the rush.

 The sudden departure of the raiders and the arrival of reinforcements raised the spirits of the beleaguered survivors.
 About 20 Deerfield men joined the Hadley men in chasing after the fleeing raiders.
 The New Englanders and the raiders skirmished in the meadows just north of the village, where the former reported "killing and wounding many of them".
 The New Englanders soon ran into an ambush set up by the raiders who had left the village earlier.
 Of the 50 or so men who gave chase, nine were killed and several more were wounded.
 After the ambush they retreated to the village, and the raiders headed north with their prisoners.

 As the alarm spread to the south, reinforcements continued to arrive in the village.
 By midnight, 80 men from Northampton and Springfield had arrived, and men from Connecticut swelled the force to 250 by the end of the next day.
 After debating over what action to take, they decided that the difficulties of pursuit were not worth the risks.
 Leaving a strong garrison in the village, most of the militia returned to their homes.

 The raiders destroyed 17 of the village's 41 homes, and looted many of the others.
 Of the 291 people in Deerfield on the night of the attack, only 126 remained in town the next day.
 Forty-four residents of Deerfield were killed: 10 men, 9 women, and 25 children, as were five garrison soldiers, and seven Hadley men.
 Of those who died inside the village, 15 died of fire-related causes; most of the rest were killed by edged or blunt weapons.
 The raid's casualties were dictated by the raiders' goals to intimidate the village and to take valuable captives to French Canada.
 A large portion of the slain were infant children, who were not likely to have survived the trip to Canada.
 The raiders took 109 villagers captive; this represented forty per cent of the village population.
 They also took captive three Frenchmen who had been living among the villagers.